 Malahide Castle

 Hello!
 Before moving on to France, I should also return to my mother and Roman's last day in Ireland.
-Just 9 miles north of Dublin, Malahide Castles sits on 260 acres.
+Just 9 miles north of Dublin, Malahide Castle sits on 260 acres.
 This castle was built in 1185 when Richard Abbot, a knight, traveled with King Henry II to Ireland.
 The castle has remained in the Talbot family except for a short time during the Oliver Cromwell Era.
-Today the Castle and Gardens belong to the state of Ireland.
-The tour through the castle takes around 45 minutes and depending on your enthusiasm for beautiful gardens you can spend anywhere from an hour or more.
-The blue and white carpet featured in the above photos is original.
+Today, the Castle and Gardens belong to the state of Ireland.
+The tour through the castle takes around 45 minutes, and depending on your enthusiasm for beautiful gardens, you can spend anywhere from an hour to the whole day.
+The blue-and-white carpet featured in the photos above is original.
 The castle is very well decorated.
-The ground contains also a cafe and shop.
+The ground floor also contains a cafe and a shop.
 My mother said it was well worth visiting.

 Comments